 The business empire then began to expand.
 In 1924 Edith Dowding applied for permission to build a cinema in Spencer Street.
 It appears that this was initially to be project for William Pownall with Mrs Fowler of the Blue Café but this partnership lasted but briefly.
 The cinema opened in 1925.
 Edith later owned this cinema with William Pownall.
 After a later sale in 1936 it became the Clifton cinema.
 In April 1924 Edith applied for permission for a Bakery at the Bath Hotel.
 This became the Bath Fancy Bakery.
 In August 1925 Edith was involved in a court case when she sued Mrs Fowler, over a cinematograph machine that had been loaned to her but not returned.

 In May 1927 Mrs Dowding applied for a drinks licence for the Bath Assembly as it was built in Spencer Street.
 This was owned by her Bath Garage and Entertainment Company.
 The hall was first marketed as The Palais de Danse and was opened in June 1927 by Lt Gen Sir John Keir and was the first building in the town to be devoted entirely to dancing.
-The Bath Assembly Hall and the adjoining restaurant and garage and the Bath cinema were all designed by local architect Horace Bradley.
+The Bath Assembly Hall and the adjoining restaurant and garage and the Bath cinema were all designed by a Birmingham architect, Horace G Bradley.

 By this date Edith Dowding was running a least four businesses, the Bath Hotel, the Bath Assembly, the Bath Cinema and the Bath Fancy Bakery.
 In October 1927 she applied for additional bedrooms at the Bath Hotel.
 There were three people in control; Edith was the chairman, William Pownall was the secretary and Monroe Devis was the third director.